philoteer/Hibuntu/README.md

 ```
 You can put it in a script and bind it to a function key for easier use.

-Panfrost GPU Driver can run somewhat unstable on this distribution, I am not sure why.
+Panfrost GPU Driver can run somewhat unstablely on this distribution, I am not sure why.
 If your desktop environment is constantly crashing, try switching back to a legacy framebuffer driver or try installing Debian Buster instead of Bullseye (Buster was somehwat more stable in my personal experience; probably because Buster comes with an older version of Mesa, and does not utilize the Panfrost GPU driver much).